HL7/davinci-epdx/input/pagecontent/index.md

 The Da Vinci Payer Data Exchange (PDex) solution started with the goal of providing payer sourced information to providers in the form of FHIR resources consistent with US Core profiles for FHIR Release 4 (R4).
 The CMS Interoperability Final Rule directs covered payers (as noted above) to make Encounter and Clinical data available to members through an API (defined by the ONC 21st Century Cures Act Final Rule) for, at a minimum, information defined in USCDI release 1.1.
 Since PDex was already focused on making the same information available through a compliant API, Da Vinci expanded the scope of PDex to include not only payer to provider exchange at the request of the provider but also payer to third party application exchange at the request of the member.

 In addition, the CMS Interoperability Final Rule requires a covered plan, at the member’s request, to make their information (as defined by USCDI release 1.1), at a minimum available to any other plan as directed by the member.
 This ability must exist for up to 5 years after the member leaves the plan.
 Da Vinci expanded the scope of the PDex Implementation Guide to support this exchange.
+This aspect of the CMS-9115 Interoperability and Patient Access Rule was never enforced.
+However, in the following Prior Authorization Rule (CMS-0057) CMS requires Payers to enable Payers to perform a Payer-to-Payer exchange of data for opted-in and matched members that have moved to a new plan from a regulated health plan.

 At this point we have two solutions that provide an overlapping but different set of information for the members of a health plan.
 The first is the CARIN IG for Blue Button® which is focused on providing claims information, including the adjudication information, in the form of a FHIR ExplanationOfBenefit (EOB).
 The second solution is to provide all payer information related to the clinical condition and care of the patient using US Core profiles on FHIR R4 resources.
 In the latter case, USCDI information coming from claims is represented as US Core resources and includes, at a minimum: encounters, providers, organizations, locations, dates of service, diagnoses (conditions), procedures and observations.
 This information would also include clinical information from sources other than claims maintained by the payer, such as: